EchoTools/EchoVR-Windows-Hosts-Resources/README.md

 ### Usage
 You can quickly run the script by creating a batch file with the following line:
-<br>`pwsh Echo-VR-Server-Error-Monitoring.ps1`

-If you'd like to hide the terminal window, put this in your batch file instead:
 <br>`start /min pwsh -windowstyle hidden -file Echo-VR-Server-Error-Monitoring.ps1`

 > [!NOTE]